If you are contemplating purchasing a chinchilla, you probably have questions such as if a chinchilla can climb or not.

 Again, promote chinchilla climbing and don’t try to stop it.

-This can cause your chinchilla to become depressed, less social and can lead to a chinchilla that’s not nearly as fun to watch, play with, cuddle with or even interact with, and this is the exact opposite of what you want.
+It may even cause your chinchilla to be less social and can lead to a chinchilla that’s not nearly as fun to watch, play with, cuddle with or even interact with, and this is the exact opposite of what you want.

 In fact, it defeats the entire purpose of owning a chinchilla.